Entrustable Professional Activities

 - For many years, surgery has relied on surrogate measures of competence such as case logs, attestations of program directors, and test performance to infer readiness for independent practice.
 The resulting educational systems have been time-based rather than based on objective demonstration of necessary competence.
 By many measures, including graduate self-assessment, board exam performance, post-residency mentor assessment, and patient outcome assessment as a function of residency program of origin, the results have been highly variable and questionably worthy of the public trust accorded the profession.

 - Competency and outcomes-focused education has been increasingly advocated for since the mid-20th century, with gathering momentum in medical education over the last quarter century.
-Features of CBRE, including curricular reform, expanded use of simulation as an adult-learning appropriate and safe skill development paradigm.
+Features of CBRE alongside EPAs as a workplace-based assessment strategy include curricular reform and expanded use of simulation as an adult-learning appropriate and safe skill development paradigm.
 Assessment structures that allow direct observation based on frequent evaluation of performance to drive feedback and learning have been recognized, espoused, and piloted in other countries, including at a national level in Canada.
 Initiatives in U.S.-based GME such as standardized cognitive and skills curricula (SCORE, FLS, FES, ATLS, ACS/APDS Resident Skills Curriculum, ACS/APDS/ASE Residency Prep Curriculum) and competency-oriented accreditation reform (RRC-S requirements for simulation, core competency and milestone assessment, and duty hour regulation) have been driven by this trend.